protspace/YESAnrDetector/README.md

 # YESAnrDetector

-ANRDetector - is a simple framework for detecting cases when application is not responsive.
+ANRDetector - is a simple framework for detecting cases when application is not responsive (Main thread is blocked).
 Using a timer it measures how much time was spend on a test operation.
 It notifies about changes within delegate pattern.

 ## Usage